SunnySuite/Sunny.jl/joss/paper.md

 analysis techniques, building on its mature model specification and data retrieval features.
-Current efforts are directed at supporting: the self-consistent Gaussian approximation for diffuse scattering, enabling functionality inspired by [@paddison:2024]; non-perturbative corrections to LSWT for the modeling of continua and bound states, which can be probed in INS and terahertz spectroscopy experiments [@bai:2023; @legros:2021]; and observables relevant to RIXS experiments.
+Current efforts are directed at supporting: the self-consistent Gaussian approximation for diffuse scattering, enabling functionality inspired by [@paddison:2024]; the modeling of local entanglement effects generated by spin-orbit coupling or strongly coupled clusters of spins;
+non-perturbative corrections to LSWT for the modeling of continua and bound states, which can be probed in INS and terahertz spectroscopy experiments [@bai:2023; @legros:2021]; and observables relevant to RIXS experiments.

 # Acknowledgements

 We thank Mosé Giordano and Simon Danisch for valuable discussions.
 This work was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award Numbers DE-SC0022311, DE-SC-0018660, and DE-SC0025426.
-Support was also provided by the LANL LDRD program.
+The work was also sponsored by the Laboratory Directed Research and Development Programs (LDRD) at Los Alamos National Laboratory, managed by Triad National Security, LLC, and at Oak Ridge National Laboratory, managed by UT-Battelle, LLC, for the U. S. Department of Energy.
 C.D.B. acknowledges partial support from the National Science Foundation Materials Research Science and Engineering Center program through the UT Knoxville Center for Advanced Materials and Manufacturing (DMR-2309083).
+Z.W. acknowledges support from the National Key Research and Development Program of China (Grant No.
+2024YFA1408303).
+H.L. acknowledges funding from the Royal Commission for the Exhibition of 1851.
+The data shown in Figure 2 was collected at the the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.
+Beam time was allocated to the SEQUOIA instrument on proposal number IPTS-21166.

 # References